MislavJaksic/Knowledge-Repository/Git/README.md

 On Windows:
 * either download and install the executable
-* or download GitHub Desktop which comes with "git-bash.exe"
 * or get a command line installer such as [Scoop](https://github.com/MislavJaksic/Knowledge-Repository/Scoop) and execute:
 ```
 scoop install git